Skyehopper/Skyehopper/README.md

 - 👋 Hi, I’m @Skyehopper
 - 👀 I’m interested in Art, Design, Coding
 - 🌱 I’m currently learning Digital Painting, Cybersecurity
-- 💞️ I’m looking to collaborate on making friends.
+- 💞️ I’m looking to collaborate on new projects and making friends.

 <!---
 Skyehopper/Skyehopper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.